-In this window, you can click the Settings feature to specify needed file system (such as FAT12/16/32, NTFS, and NTFS+) and file types (including Documents, Archive, Graphics/Picture, Audio, E-mail, Database and other files) before scanning.
+In this window, you can click the Scan Settings feature in the left panel to specify needed file system (such as FAT12/16/32, NTFS, and NTFS+) and file types (including Documents, Archive, Graphics/Picture, Audio, E-mail, Database and other files) before scanning.

 Step 8.
 Select all needed files, then click Save to store them in a safe place.
 We recommend storing the files on another drive.
 Otherwise, the original data could be overwritten, resulting data unable to be recovered.